Thomas Tallis: 1530s and 1540s

 No record of Tallis related to his career exists before 1531, when he is named in the accounts of the Kent Benedictine house Dover Priory.
 He was employed there as the organist, responsible for directing chants from the organ.
 A "Thomas Tales" is named as the "joculator organorum" at the priory and received an annual payment of £2.
 The account notes that he was also responsible for the direction of six singing-boys.
 The priory was dissolved in 1535, but there is no surviving record of Tallis's departure.

-Tallis's whereabouts are not known for the several months after this until mention is made of his being employed at St Mary-at-Hill in London's Billingsgate ward.
-Records show he was paid four half-yearly payments from 1536 to 1538, with the last payment being specified for services—as either a singer or an organist—for the year up to 25 March 1538.
+Tallis's whereabouts are not known for the following several months until records show his employment at St Mary-at-Hill in London's Billingsgate ward.
+He was paid four half-yearly payments from 1536 to 1538, with the last payment being specified for services—as either a singer or an organist—for the year up to 25 March 1538.